PSPP for Beginners

 Another choice is between the stable or development versions.
 The stable version (1.x or higher) is an older program that has been thoroughly tested and proven.
 This would be the best choice for beginners.
 The development version may offer more features, but the downside is that this software might be more unstable.

-Windows users have a choice between 32 and 64 bit versions (see pspp.awardspace.info).
+Windows users have several choices.
+The "latest release" is likely more stable than the "nightly builds."
+There may be a choice between 32 bit and 64 bit versions.
 The 64 bit version is for newer computers and may offer better performance.
-People who are uncertain about their system capabilities can run the 32 bit version, which should run well on either older or newer computers.

-You may see references to the source code.
-This is the computer programming instructions that is used to create the software.
-The source code is only useful to computer programmers.
-It is best to avoid this version unless you are an advanced statistician with a computer programming background.
+The download page also has source code: computer programming instructions that are used to create the software.
+The source code is for computer programmers.
+Avoid this version unless you are an advanced statistician with a computer programming background.

 Installation

 Download the installation software to your computer.
 Follow the installation steps when prompted.
-You may need to have administrative privileges on some machines to install software.
+Administrative privileges may be needed on some computers to install software.

 Index | Next - Starting PSPP